 BALANCE SHIMS ARE USED LIKE WEDGES UNDER A ROCKING CHAIR.
 They only ride on top of the Protective

-shields in the CorrecTOR.
+shields in the ProTecTOR.
 Today's saddles are almost all too wide when used behind the shoulders, they are too

 curved front to rear as well.
 (If they have the same shape as your horse's back when he's standing, the above always

 holds true.)
-When using the front Shims you will find your saddle is stablized as the Corrector's horse-shaped
+When using the front Shims you will find your saddle is stablized as the ProTector's horse-shaped

 When your first get

-your CorrecTOR, do the following exercise all in one session to adjust for the right combination of balance shims.
+your ProTecTOR, do the following exercise all in one session to adjust for the right combination of balance shims.